-Traditional bank loans are a common form of debt financing.
+Traditional business loans from banks are a common form of debt financing.
 They involve borrowing a fixed amount from a bank and repaying it over a specified period, typically with interest.

 Lines of credit

-A line of credit is a pre-approved credit facility that allows borrowers to access funds up to a certain limit.
-It functions like a revolving credit account, where the borrower can borrow, repay, and borrow again as needed, within the approved limit.
+A line of credit is a pre-approved credit facility that lets borrowers access funds up to a certain limit.
+It functions like a revolving credit account, where the borrower can borrow, repay and borrow again as needed, within the approved limit.

 Asset-based financing